Skip to main content

 6. Click Restore.

 7. Select keep.
-The BM will be restored next to it, without overwriting the current BM.
-The restore status will be displayed on the same tab.
+The VM will be restored alongside the existing one without overwriting the current VM.
+The restoration status will be displayed on the same tab.

 2. Open the VMs tab.